gregalexsmith/gregalexsmith/_posts/guidelines-for-building.md

 Choosing a standard (that’s been around for awhile and not shrinking) means more builders, community, common knowledge and some peace of mind about the future.

 _Code language, file format, communication standards_

+### Place Bets

+New tech and ways of working can bring a lot of productivity, joy and energy to the process.
+But try to balance bringing these in with the chance they’re just a temporary trend, or just mask other necessary work.